MFAR Frequently Asked Questions

-To register with the Minnesota Fathers' Adoption Registry, a father must fill out a written registration form, sign it and return it to the Registry (in person or by mail).
+To register with the Minnesota Fathers' Adoption Registry, a father must complete the MFAR Registration Form (PDF) sign it and return it to the Minnesota Department of Health.
 There is no registration fee.
-Registration forms and instructions are available at this site or by contacting:

-- to provide unwed "putative" fathers a way to protect their interests in preserving a parent-child relationship when that child is or may be placed for adoption; and
+- to provide unwed "putative" fathers a way to protect their interests in preserving a parent-child relationship when that child is or may be placed for adoption

 - to promote stability in adoptive placements by ensuring that a child's adoptive placement is not disrupted by a putative father initiating late or untimely legal proceedings.